ib-babs/talk-IT/README.md

 - **RICH-TEXT FORMATTING** - I tred _flask_tinymace_ for text formatting however, I encountered so many errors and warnings and therefore I decided to manually format the post, comment, and reply made by the users by extracting the needed text for formatting using **REGULAR EXPRESSION** from JavaScript.
 This took me a whole day before I finally came to the solution.

 - **Link Extraction** - Links are formatted as a text with blue color.
+It is advisable for anyone who want to include a link in the post to prefixed the link by one of the internet protocol such as _https_, _http_, or _ftp_ in order to avoid any mistake when the link is processed.
+If a link is encountered or detected without any of the protocols, it is programmed to be prefixed by the secured protocol (_https://_).
   _And more!_

 # HOW CAN YOU FORMAT POST, COMMENT, AND REPLY TEXT?